kowalcj0/tech-test-selenium-jbehave/README.md

-# yell.com using Java with Spring, Selenium and JBehave
+# A JBehave Selenium tutorial project

 Simple project based on the JBehave tutorial available at [github](https://github.com/jbehave/jbehave-tutorial) You can use this example project to build your own JBehave-based testing solution.